asthagoel01/ML_Project/README.md

 But it becomes hectic to make a good model because of many hyperparamaters(parameters which we need to set by own) so as to acheive good Accuracy and takes Much Time.

-But in today's world,we have became much dependent on machines that we can't wait much ,also can't do such manual things in machine;s world.
+But in today's world,we have became much dependent on machines that we can't wait much ,also can't do such manual things in machinees world.

 So,here I tried to automate the process of changing hyperparameters.Although there are many hyperparameters we need to change to acheive Wished accuracy.